gwolfis/f5-atc-workshop/docs/module_2/task2_1.rst

 Step 4: Next, let’s select “Step 2.2: Deploy Declarative Onboarding” and check the Body.

-Check underneath DO json schema and remark to following:
+Check underneath Declarative Onboarding json schema and remark to following:

  - It does not declare a license, since we are using PAYG
  - Since we are using TMOS > v14, we need to define a password for the admin user, though the same is kept.
 Prior v14, this is not needed in a DO declaration.